Open MRI vs Closed MRI: What’s the Difference and Why It Matters

 Scan Duration

-Open MRI takes longer to complete a scan because of its weak magnetic fields.
+Open MRI scans take longer to complete because of their weaker magnetic fields.
 Depending on the complexity, a scan can last 30 to 60 minutes, sometimes more.

 On the contrary, closed MRIs are faster, and all credit goes to their strong magnetic fields.
 A standard scan usually takes 15 to 45 minutes, depending on the diagnosis.